xpack/web-jekyll/pages/xbb/index.md

 XBB achieves repeatability and consistency by:

 - controlling the versions of the tools used during the build
-- compiling most dependencies from sources.
+- compiling most dependencies (libraries) from sources.

 By strictly controlling the versions of the compiled sources and tools, it is possible to create build environments that use about the same tools